UniversityofBrighton/2023-fair-multidimensional-media/episodes/virtual-research-environment.Rmd

 The functionality that the workspace provides include:

-- Preview the file
+- Preview the file.
 - Get basic information - note that vary basic metadata, such as name, ID, and type are supported.
 There is a description field which allows for recording additional metadata.
 - Version number, as the owner of a file can replace the file keeping the older versions to facilitate version control.
-- Searchable link to the file
+- Searchable link to the file.
 - History of operations performed by users to the file.
 - Move to another folder.
 - Make a copy to another folder.